 "One silver is too much.
 How about thirty copper?"

 "Huh?
 That's not even half," the seller irked and averted his eyes, "either it's one silver or there's no deal."
 He raised his hand which had the token and shouted, "Token 101 people.
 Just for one silver.
 Offer ends in less than a minute."

-"Alright, fifty silver," the guy tried his luck again.
+"Alright, fifty copper," the guy tried his luck again.

 "Are you mocking me?" the seller rebuked, his eyes gleaming hiemal light.
 "I don't have time for brainless bargains.
 Get lost before your hurt yourself."

 The bargaining man left without saying a word but cursed the seller on the inside.

 "One man's token can't be shared by many.
 Only a fool bargains for these tokens," As the seller scolded the guy and turned his head away, this time, a potential customer seemed to have appeared in the form of someone who exposed the bunch of almonds in his hands.
 "Do you want the token?" the seller hurriedly asked.